tpcarlson/synth-diy/d6/ASSEMBLY.md

 With the power plugged in, plug a cable into the first dice output of the module and into something that can measure voltages.
 This can be another module (Mordax Data for example), or your multimeter.
 Dice is normalled to 5v at its input, so we can use this to calibrate it without any other voltage sources.

+Activate the first output by pressing the corresponding button.

 Turn the *right* most trimmer potentiometer until the measured voltage reads 5v.

-Repeat this with the second dice output and trimmer potentiometer second from the right and so on until all channels have been calibrated.
+Repeat this with the second dice output, button, and trimmer potentiometer second from the right and so on until all channels have been calibrated.